AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 ]);
 ```

-**Note:**\ Llevel settings must be listed in a particular order: from the level with the smallest time unit to the level with the largest one, for example from the millisecond to the year.
+**Note:** Level settings must be listed in a particular order: from the level with the smallest time unit to the level with the largest one, for example from the millisecond to the year.

 The available units are listed in {api:anychart.enums.Interval}anychart.scales.GanttDateTime.ZoomLevelsSettings{api}: